 Oisin said: "My story is sorrowful.
 The sound of your voice is not pleasant to me.
-I will cry my fill, but not for God, but because Finn and the Fianna are not living."
+I will cry my fill, but not for God, but because Finn and the Fianna are not living." gods and fighting men

 Chapter IV - Oisin's Laments